 - The Candidate has to complete total thirty (30) credit hours for qualifying MS Economics and Finance programme.
-There will be five (5) compulsory and five (5) elective courses of three (3) credit hours each. - The student may also fulfil the requirement of 30 credit hours by completing 24 credits in teaching courses and 6 credit hours through independent study projects (ISP). - 3) A student having completed 21 credits [taught courses] and 9 credit hours through dissertation.
+There will be five (5) compulsory and five (5) elective courses of three (3) credit hours each. - 2) The student may also fulfil the requirement of 30 credit hours by completing 24 credits in teaching courses and 6 credit hours through Thesis.